johnmauff/TIM_parser/README.md

 git clone --recurse-submodules https://github.com/johnmauff/TIM_parser

+To build the code type:

+make

-The test code can be built using make.
+The code can be run against several MOM6 configuration files found in the directory tests.
+For example, type:

+mom6_parser tests/MOM_inputA